Are you wondering how to build a fence for your backyard?

 How to Dig Post Holes

-This means I’ll space each post by 6 feet 3 inches, give or take a few inches for each post.
+This means I’ll space each post by 6 feet 3 inches, (75 inches) give or take a few inches for each post.
 Now I won’t be stuck with a small section at the end.
 If you’re not sure about the exact location of the post hole, use a plumb bob tied to the fence string to find the vertical placement of the hole.

-For six-foot-high posts, your holes should be two feet deep.
 If you want your fence to go higher, there are ways to extend the fence post heights.

 Position Posts in Concrete